InnerSourceCommons/InnerSourceLearningPath/README.md

 # InnerSourceLearningPath

-The Inner Source Learning Path, sponsored by PayPal, is a series of short videos and articles explaining and teaching various aspects of inner source.
+The Inner Source Learning Path is a series of short videos and articles explaining and teaching various aspects of inner source.
+Their production was kindly sponsored by PayPal.
 You can find finished portions of learning path hosted in the O'Reilly Safari platform at http://bit.ly/inner-source-learning-path.
 The content will also be made available on the [InnerSource Commons] website.
 This repository holds the backing and planning material for the videos and articles hosted there.